-Once you decide you want a website for your VA business (and it’s definitely good to get one at some point) you’ll need to buy the domain name and then find a place to have the website hosted.
-You can buy the name from anywhere (I use Go Daddy) but then you’ll need a place to keep the site.
+When you set up a website you need to buy the domain name and then find a place to have the website hosted.
+You can buy the name from anywhere (I use Go Daddy) and then you’ll need a place to keep the site.
 Think of your domain name as the name of your shop and hosting as your landlord – they’re the person who makes sure your shop stays open!

 So what is hosting again?